WebexCC-SA/LAB-2857/docs/06-connectflow-01.md

 * Customer name is read from CRM
 * Surgery date is generated
 * Surgery reminder is sent
-* Video Consultation is scheduled with an specialist.
+* Video Consultation is scheduled with a specialist.
 This process is handled by a Webex AI Autonomous Agent
 * Video with instructions is sent to the customer
 * Webex Instant Connect meeting links are created, and shared with the customer and the expert just before the meeting begins
 * Customer and expert join the meeting